ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 ### Edge interfaces

 The configuration of ESG interfaces defines what L2 networks the ESG has access to.
-For Cloud Foundation and vCenter Server lifecycle management, it is required that specific VMs placed on the management VLAN are allowed to traverse to the public VLAN.
+For Cloud Foundation and vCenter Server lifecycle management, it's required that specific VMs placed on the management VLAN are allowed to traverse to the public VLAN.
 The following interfaces are defined on deployment:

 Table 2.
 NSX ESG interface configuration